avin-sharma/devfolio/README.md

 ## How to run the project

+To run:
+1. Go to the back_end_file_manipulation directory and run npm install followed by npm start
+2. Now come back to the devfolio directory and run npm install followed by npm start

+Note: To test the stripe checkout you can follow https://stripe.com/docs/testing where sample credit card details are provided.

 *** WINDOWS USERS *** Please refer to https://www.gatsbyjs.org/docs/gatsby-on-windows/ for any issues you face.
 The short version is that BEFORE you run npm install, first open windows powershell as admin and run the 'npm install windows-build-tools -g' command.
 If you get an error when running npm start, then try running the following sequence of commands: rm -rf node_modules/ .cache/ npm install